Lucasggk/Create_macro_bloxfruits/README.md

 ---

-## Script - Ice Combo (You can escape but it's good if you catch it)
+## Script - Ice Combo (You can escape but it's good if you catch it in the Combo)

 ```lua
 getgenv().atpl = true --[[